Data Centers in Bordeaux

 Network & Connectivity Ecosystem

 Bare Metal: Bare metal server options are available in the Bordeaux market.
-Providers like OVHcloud offer dedicated server solutions for compute-intensive workloads.
+Providers such as OVHcloud offer dedicated server solutions for workloads requiring direct hardware access and consistent performance.

 Power Analysis